12/15/2025

 Supports data management and reporting | The myLexia® educator website provides detailed, interactive reports at the student, class, school, and district levels, helping educators make data-driven decisions. |

-Emergent Bilinguals who use both Lexia English and Core5 have experienced statistically significant results.
-One study showed students using both Core5 and Lexia English showed the highest effect size (0.34) on the overall California English Language Proficiency Assessment (ELPAC) compared to students who did not use any Lexia® products.
+Multilingual learners who use both Lexia English and Core5 have experienced statistically significant results.
+One study showed that students using both Core5 and Lexia English showed the highest effect size (0.34) on the overall California English Language Proficiency Assessment (ELPAC) compared to students who did not use any Lexia® products.

 Both programs contribute to building a robust English vocabulary, with Core5 focusing on reading vocabulary and Lexia English emphasizing spoken academic vocabulary.
-While Core5 addresses grammar in the context of reading, Lexia English gives Emergent Bilinguals explicit instruction and practice in English grammar structures.
-Students get reading comprehension practice in Core5, while Lexia English supports their oral language comprehension, which transfers to reading comprehension.
+While Core5 addresses grammar in the context of reading, Lexia English gives multilingual learners explicit instruction and practice in English grammar structures.
+Core5 provides students with reading comprehension practice, while Lexia English supports their oral language comprehension, which transfers to reading comprehension.

 Lexia PowerUp Literacy

-PowerUp accelerates literacy gains for students in grades 6–12 who are at risk of not meeting College- and Career-Ready Standards.
-Rooted in the science of reading and proven to be up to five times as effective as the average middle school reading intervention, PowerUp enables students—including Emergent Bilinguals—to make substantial growth in a single academic year.
+PowerUp accelerates literacy gains for students in grades 6–12 who are at risk of not meeting college- and career-ready standards.
+PowerUp is rooted in the science of reading and is proven to be up to five times as effective as the average middle school reading intervention.
+It enables students—including multilingual learners—to make substantial progress in a single academic year.

-Recently, Emergent Bilinguals in a diverse Michigan district achieved literacy success using PowerUp.
-Kentwood Public Schools serves about 9,200 students, 23% of whom are Emergent Bilinguals, and another 6% who are former Emergent Bilinguals.
-In 2021, Kentwood educators piloted PowerUp to keep Emergent Bilinguals engaged in their literacy development.
+Multilingual learners in a diverse Michigan district achieved literacy success using PowerUp.
+Kentwood Public Schools serves about 9,200 students, 23% of whom are multilingual learners.
+Another 6% are former multilingual learners.
+In 2021, Kentwood educators piloted PowerUp to keep multilingual learners engaged in their literacy development.

 Title III Requirements | PowerUp Alignment |